 After the extruder for the first part has been assigned, the second part is loaded via the Settings dialog.

-• You can add and load more than one part and modify it as described above.
+- You can add and load more than one part and modify it as described above. - Adjust all other necessary settings as usual and as described in Basic dual extruder settings.